Peleliu: History

-Beliliou was traditionally divided into five villages.
+Peleliu was traditionally divided into five villages.
 Teliu is located on the southwest coast bordered on the north by Ngerkeiukl on the west coast, Ngesias in the central portion of the island, and Ngerdelolk on the east coast.
 Ngerchol occupies the northern part of the island on the west side of Bloody Nose Ridge.
 Most of the surface remains of the traditional villages have been obliterated.
 However, the locations of the villages and the locations of features within the villages, including odesongel, are known and preserved in the oral tradition.
 These traditional features are important symbols giving identity to families, clans and regions.

 The lagoon and adjacent rock islands are important resource areas, and probably were intensively exploited prehistorically.
 Important resources include many different species of trees and other plants and many different species of fish and shellfish.
 On the islands, traditional gardens would have been located in areas where sufficient soil had accumulated in low lying pockets and marshes.

 First sighting of Peleliu, Babeldaob, and Koror recorded by Westerners was by the Spanish expedition of Ruy López de Villalobos at the end of January 1543.
 They were then charted as Los Arrecifes ("The Reefs" in Spanish).
 In November and December 1710 these three islands were again visited and explored by the Spanish missionary expedition commanded by Sargento Mayor Francisco Padilla on board of the patache Santísima Trinidad.
 Two years later they were explored in detail by the expedition of Spanish naval officer Bernardo de Egoy.

 Following its defeat in the Spanish–American War, Spain sold Palau (including Peleliu) to Germany in 1899.
 Control passed to Japan in 1914.